Mars Hill University

-Mars Hill University is a private Christian university in Mars Hill, North Carolina.
+Mars Hill University is a private Christian liberal arts university in Mars Hill, North Carolina, United States.
 The university offers 35 undergraduate majors and includes a school of nursing and graduate schools in education, criminal justice, and management.
 From 1859 to 2013 the school was called Mars Hill College; in August 2013 it officially changed its name to Mars Hill University.